purivirakarin/pgpals/README.md

    - Personal profile showing total points and completion streak
    - Submission history with timestamps and status updates
    - Real-time leaderboard positioning

+#### 👥 Team Partnership System

+PGPals supports a team-based quest system where participants can link with a partner to collaborate on quests:

+1. **Partnership Setup**:
+   - Link with a partner through your profile page on the website
+   - Both partners share combined points and quest completions
+   - Partnership is mutual - both users see each other as partners

+2. **Quest Collaboration Rules**:
+   - **With Partner**: Only one person per team can submit each quest
+   - **Without Partner**: Can submit any available quest independently
+   - Partners cannot both submit the same quest (prevents duplicate submissions)

+3. **Smart Quest Filtering**:
+   - `/quests` command excludes quests already submitted/completed by your partner
+   - Ensures efficient division of labor between team members
+   - Clear messaging about which quests are available vs. partner-claimed

+4. **Submission Protection**:
+   - Automatic validation prevents conflicting submissions
+   - If partner has already submitted a quest, you'll be notified to choose another
+   - Both pending and approved partner submissions are protected

+5. **Flexible Team Management**:
+   - Can work independently if no partner is assigned
+   - Partner linking is optional - solo play is fully supported
+   - Team status clearly indicated in all bot interactions

 ### 🔧 Administrator Experience